-Above, the calendar for June (click for hi-res image).
+Above, the calendar for August (click for hi-res image).
 See more calendars here.

 The Carbon Mineral Challenge is a worldwide hunt to find new carbon-bearing minerals by 2019.
 An estimated 145 such minerals remain undiscovered.
 Both professional and amateur geologists can get involved.
 This poster shows some recent discoveries:

 - Abellaite, NaPb2(CO3)2(OH), reported this year (photo below)